aixoss/aix-puppet/README.md

   against constraints and a short list of eFix of installable eFix is computed, a NIM resource is then built and then applied, so that eFix are installed.<br>
- These several steps necessary to achieve this efix installation task, are performed following this order : "runFlrtvc", "parseFlrtvc", "downloadFixes", "checkFixes", "buildResource", "installResource". <br>
+ These several steps necessary to achieve this efix installation task, are performed following this order : "installFlrtvc", "runFlrtvc", "parseFlrtvc", "downloadFixes", "checkFixes", "buildResource", "installResource". <br>
  Executions can be stopped after any step, and this is controlled thru the 'to_step' parameter into ./manifests/init.pp.<br>